TomLisankie/static-roam/README.md

 # Sidenotes

 Sidenotes are awkward due to Roam and CSS limitiations.
-Static-roam leverages block references ... (actually write this stuff in Roam and incorporate it into AMMDI)
+Goddinpotty leverages block references ... (actually write this stuff in Roam and incorporate it into AMMDI)

 # Config